adechazal/my-website/_posts/2025-01-18-Community-Solar.markdown

 - **Lack of Standardization**: Definitions and metrics for sustainability vary widely.
 - **Risk of Greenwashing**: Companies might overstate their environmental impact.

-Sustainable finance is a critical tool for achieving environmental and social goals.
-Here are the main benefits:
-1. Reduces carbon footprint
-2. Supports innovation in green technologies

-However, there are challenges:
-- Lack of standardization
-- Risk of greenwashing